After a while, lacquer paint gets old. So, can you paint over lacquer paint?

 To seal the paint, apply two or 3 coats of the required sealant.
 When the entire finish is dry, leave it for at least 48 hours before you subject it to regular use.

 Related Read: Lacquer vs Polyurethane?

-You can apply latex paint over lacquer but you need to sand and prime the lacquer before applying the latex paint.
+So, you can paint over lacquer paint, but you must sand and prime it first.

-If you want to paint over lacquer without sanding, ensure to only use oil-based paint as the lacquer too is oil-based.
+If you want to paint over lacquer without sanding, use oil-based paint.
 Other types of paint will require sanding and a primer.